Thomas Roderick Dew: Tariff opponent

 Dew came to national prominence in 1828 when he attacked the tariff that passed that year (also known as the "Tariff of Abominations").
 He was a proponent of free trade, arguing that export taxes benefited Northern manufacturers at the expense of Southern planters.
 He supported state banks over a national bank, stating that centralized banking would give the government too much control over the economy.
-Dew's largest book was the Digest of the Laws, Customs, Manners, and Institutions of Ancient and Modern Nations (1853).
+Dew contributed to the Southern Literary Messenger and the Southern Review as well as gave lectures, but his largest book was the posthumously published Digest of the Laws, Customs, Manners, and Institutions of Ancient and Modern Nations (1853).
 A source was P. Austin Nuttall's 1840 Classical and Archaeological Dictionary.